 Back in the late 1990s, the Christopher Columbus Fellowship Foundation gave an annual award of $100,000 to a Discover Magazine Award winner.
 To their surprise, one of the winners was a high school student named Natalie Hershlag.

-Of course, as the title suggest, the student was no other than Oscar winner, Natalie Portman.
+Of course, as the title suggests, the student was no other than the Oscar winner actress, Natalie Portman.

 Coauthored by Dr. Jonathan Woodward and Natalie Portman the article was titled: “A Simple Method To Demonstrate the Enzymatic Production of Hydrogen from Sugar”.
 It was published in the Intel Science Talent Search magazine and as reported in Chemical & Engineering News: (the article continues after the ad)